Sepahsalar/42-pipex/README.md

 # 42-pipex
-Pipex is a project that re-creates in C the way two commands are piped together via `|` in the shell
+Pipex is a project that re-creates in `C` programming the way two commands are piped together via `|` in the shell.

 ```bash
 pipe()